 The rep office manager has elevated responsibilities before other people are hired, and they are only allowed to engage in certain activities but not derive profit from these activities.
-The benefits of having a rep office is that you can start to generate brand awareness and your rep office can do market research and basic marketing.
+The benefits of having a rep office are that you can start to generate brand awareness and your rep office can do market research and basic marketing.

 - Employer of Record (EOR)

-One of the downsides to having a rep office (depending on country in question) is that you cannot offer your local rep office employee benefits and employment security that they would normally qualify for if they worked for a separate legal entity.
-This makes it harder for companies to source talent, because anyone who joins a company would want market-level benefits and to feel comfortable supporting a company that has some sort of substantial, tangible presence in the jurisdiction.
+One of the downsides to having a rep office (depending on the country in question) is that you cannot offer your local rep office employee benefits and employment security that they would normally qualify for if they worked for a separate legal entity.
+This makes it harder for companies to source talent because anyone who joins a company would want market-level benefits and to feel comfortable supporting a company that has some sort of substantial, tangible presence in the jurisdiction.

 That’s where Employer of Record (EOR) services can be a more effective option.
 You can hire people through an established company (weConnect!) within that jurisdiction and provide employee benefits, which makes this a great way to dip your toes into a jurisdiction without having to establish a physical legal presence yourself.